Brazier and fire pit heating trial

-Read about how to minimise smoke from backyard burning.
+Read more tips about how to minimise smoke from backyard burning.

 Smoke, ash or fumes complaints

-If a brazier or fire pit is causing a smoke, ash or fume issue, you can find information on what you can do, including lodging a complaint, on the smoke, ash and fumes complaints page.
+If a residential fire is causing a smoke, ash or fume issue, you can find information on what you can do, including lodging a complaint, on the smoke, ash and fumes complaints page.